 Spousal Support Orders during and after Divorce

-Beverly Hills Divorce Counsel Pursues Correct Spousal Support Orders
+Beverly Hills Divorce Lawyer Pursues Correct Spousal Support Orders

 Spousal Support is different than child support and is designed to maintain the financial equilibrium between spouses during and after a divorce, by helping the lower-wage-earning-spouse or non-wage-earning-spouse.
 It is imperative to accurately document income, investigate assets and prepare to present evidence, if necessary, to the Court to ensure the Spousal Support orders if made or negotiated are correct.